payal-kanani/hackathon2_predict_employee_attrition/README.md

 - Code Institute CI logo provided via their asset repository

-## Acknowledgements (optional)
+## Acknowledgements
+* Kaggle: Derived the source dataset from [Kaggle](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset/data)
-* Thanks to our facilitator, Emma Lamont, and mentor, Spencer Barriball for their availability and feedback during the hackathon.
+* Thanks to our facilitator, Emma Lamont, for their availability and feedback during the hackathon.
+* Code Institute: For creating and providing this opportunity
+* GitHub: For providing a version tool that creates a seamless workflow
+* ChatGPT and GitHub Copilot: For inspiring us with ideas and co-creating code.